eszuszu/tic-tac-toe-react-extended/README.md

 ## Summary

 **This project reinforced key React and Next.js concepts, strengthened my understanding of bitwise operations, and enhanced my development setup.
-It’s also a robust foundation for future games and interactive projects.**
+It’s also a robust foundation for future grid based games and interactive projects.**

+>**License**: No official license.
+Feel free to clone or fork the repository for personal use.